fix

 Shimon Brathwaite

-3 min read
+9 mins min read

 Why is Broken Access Control #1 in OWASP Top 10?

 Broken access control can allow attackers an easy pathway to accessing and ultimately attacking company resources.
-When you think of broken access control, envision having a broken lock on one of the doors on your home.
-Anyone that tries to go through that door will be allowed to enter.
+When you think of broken access control, envision having a broken lock on one of the doors of your home.
+Anyone who tries to go through that door will be allowed to enter.
 This is a very insecure state and to a lesser extent that’s how it is with broken access control.
-Access control acts similar to a lock and key where only users that should have access must be given a key.
+Access control acts similarly to a lock and key where only users that should have access must be given a key.
 If you give keys to the wrong people or worse the lock isn’t working correctly, people who should not have access will be able to access the resource.

 In recent years broken access control has proven itself to be one of the most prominent vulnerabilities in web applications.
 In 2021, the OWASP Top 10 list moved broken access control from the fifth position to first on the list of top vulnerabilities in web applications.
-According to OWASP, 94% of applications were found to have some form of broken access control, with the average incidence rate of 3.81%.
+According to OWASP, 94% of applications were found to have some form of broken access control, with an average incidence rate of 3.81%.
 Let’s look at some of the reasons why broken access control is on the rise:

 Increase in applications: In the last 10-20 years the amount of digital adoption around web and mobile applications has been huge.
 Customers now expect most businesses to offer services online rather than solely online.
 Also, digital expectations were significantly heightened throughout the pandemic, and the application development rush has not subsided since.
 The more applications there are, the more attack surfaces present themselves.

-Increased integration between applications: Applications are becoming more interconnected than ever, and managing exactly what is allowed to talk to what can become very complex.
+Increased integration between applications: Applications are becoming more interconnected than ever, and managing exactly what is allowed to talk to can become very complex.
 This can be due to the number of devices admins must manage as well as the methods used to connect the devices.
 Some devices are built to work well together while others require a more complex solution.
 Bigger applications also present a larger attack surface with more domains, directories, integrations, functionality etc.

-Insufficient training on secure coding: Many developers simply don’t have a lot of training around creating secure code.
+Insufficient training on secure coding: Many developers simply don’t have a lot of training in creating secure code.
 As a result, many applications may have access control implementations that are not effective or that are missing altogether.
 This creates security gaps that allow users to escalate their privileges and gain access that they shouldn't have.
 If an organization doesn’t have a strong DevSecOps culture, allowing inexperienced developers to set security policies is a recipe for failure.

 Multiple IAM Solutions: When trying to integrate a pre-existing identity platform into a new product, the complexity rises as you now need to manage legacy users from the old platform as well as new users.
 Using a hybrid of identity management solutions in any scenario can lead to oversights in proper access control.

-What might cause a Broken Access Control vulnerability
+What might cause a Broken Access Control vulnerability?

 • Broken authentication and session management: Broken authentication and session management flaws occur when an application fails to properly validate or protect information associated with user authentication and sessions.
 An attacker can exploit this to gain access to resources or data they shouldn’t have access to.
-A common example of this is found with Json web tokens (JWT).
+A common example of this is found with JSON web tokens (JWT).
 These tokens are commonly used for authentication in web applications.
-An attack can be performed that changes the signed algorithm of the token and this can be used to circumvent the authentication method that relies on the integrity of the jwt token. x
+An attack can be performed that changes the signed algorithm of the token and this can be used to circumvent the authentication method that relies on the integrity of the JWT token. x

-• Injection flaws: Injection flaws occur when untrusted input is injected into an application, resulting in unintended behavior.
+• Injection flaws: Injection flaws occur when untrusted input is injected into an application, resulting in unintended behaviour.
 This can be exploited to gain unauthorized access to sensitive data or modify application data.
-An example of this is cross-site scripting, which is an injection attack that typically uses javascript code.
+An example of this is cross-site scripting, which is an injection attack that typically uses JavaScript code.
 Attackers can exploit this to execute malicious scripts in the user’s browser, resulting in session hijacking, cookie theft or other malicious activity.
 To detect this type of vulnerability you should check your application’s source code to ensure that all user input is being filtered/validated before being accepted on the backend.

 The impact and risk of Broken Access Controls

 • Potential Privilege Escalation: Privilege escalation is any situation where an attacker can elevate their privileges to achieve a higher level of access.
-For example a normal user account through an available exploit can raise their privileges to become an administrator.
-In this situation the attacker will be able to perform commands and read data that they shouldn’t be able to.
+For example, a normal user account through an available exploit can raise their privileges to become an administrator.
+In this situation, the attacker will be able to perform commands and read data that they shouldn’t be able to.

 • Failing Compliance Regulations: If your company has poor access controls and this is revealed through an audit or security testing then you will be at risk of failing compliance regulations.
 Many compliance regulations mandate that your company has implemented strong access control to protect company assets.